almet/notmyidea/content/code/2024-06-03-readeck-api-extract-as-md.md

 ]
 ```

-From there, turning this to markdown was this [jq](https://jqlang.github.io/jq/manual/) filter:
+From there, turning this to Markdown was this [jq](https://jqlang.github.io/jq/manual/) filter:

 ```json
 .[] | "> \(.text) \n> \n> — [\(.bookmark_title)](\(.bookmark_url))\n"